QuantEcon/lecture-source-py/source/rst/career.rst

 * :math:`\epsilon_t \sim G`

-Notice that the worker does not have the option to retain a job but redraw a career --- starting a new career always requires starting a new job
+Notice that the worker does not have the option to retain a job but redraw a career --- starting a new career always requires starting a new job.

 A young worker aims to maximize the expected sum of discounted wages